concordion/concordion-extension-build/README.md

 concordion-extension-build
 ==========================

 Contains a common build file for publishing Concordion extensions.
+This includes common properties, dependencies and plugins, publishing artifacts to Bintray and documentation to Github Pages.

-The common build file contains build logic to do a local Maven install, or publish to Maven Central as a snapshot or release.
+The common build file contains build logic to do a local Maven install, or publish a release to Bintray, JCenter and Maven Central.

 It also allows you to publish output to Github Pages.

 # Tasks
-It adds the following tasks (amongst others) to your build:
+It adds the following tasks (amongst others) to your build, that you can run using Gradle

- * `install` - builds the release and installs to your local Maven repository
+ * `./gradlew install` - builds the release and installs to your local Maven repository
- * `publishDocs` - builds the documentation and publishes to Github Pages
+ * `./gradlew publishDocs` - builds the documentation and publishes to Github Pages
- * `publishRelease` - builds the release and publishes to the Sonatype OSS releases repository
+ * `./gradlew publishRelease` - builds the release and publishes to Bintray and to the JCenter and Maven Central repositories
- * `publishSnapshot` - builds the release and publishes to the Sonatype OSS snapshots repository
+ * `./gradlew publishSnapshot` - builds the release and publishes to the Sonatype OSS snapshots repository

 # Configuration
 Example configuration is: